 UNC Chapel Hill

-Surface 678 is designing enhancements that create an appropriate connection between campus and downtown Chapel Hill.
-The project includes increasing safety for pedestrians, bikes, and vehicles, accessible pathways, lighting, signage, and paving materials.
-The design and materials must give recognition to the historic character of the area.
+Surface 678 designed enhancements that create an appropriate connection between campus and downtown Chapel Hill.
+The project included increasing safety for pedestrians, bikes, and vehicles, accessible pathways, lighting, signage, and paving materials.
+The design and materials give recognition to the historic character of the area.

 The project responds to many campus influences and multiple pedestrian connections.
 At Columbia Street, the design is contextual in its response to walkway and wall systems, extending existing treatments south.
 The eastern side anchors a new quadrangle that is loosely framed by a strong north-south walkway through Porthole Alley to Franklin Street.
 This access is designed to function well as a scaled pedestrian walkway and as a service route for parking, deliveries and fire vehicles.
 The Arts Walkway is a tree-lined pedestrian boulevard that will deliver visitors to the heart of the Arts Common District.
 The site also allows car, service and fire access.